muratk3n/thirdwave/en/2019/08/marx.md

 [Chomsky](https://youtu.be/d_LPraj3_s4?t=231): There was no socialism in Russia, after 1918.
-The "revolutionists" called themselves socialists, the West liked they used that word, because now the right in the West could now associate authoritarinism with socialism.
+The "revolutionists" called themselves socialists, the West liked they used that word, because now the right in the West could associate authoritarinism with socialism.